pytorch/tutorials/advanced_source/privateuseone.rst

 One example about ``PrivateUse1`` integration is `Ascend NPU <https://github.com/ascend/pytorch>`_.

-How to Improve User Experience with Privateuse1
+How to Improve User Experience with PrivateUse1
 -----------------------------------------------

 The primary goal of integrating new devices through ``PrivateUse1`` is to meet the basic functional requirements, and the next thing to do is to improve usability, which mainly involves the following aspects.

-1. Register new backend module to Pytorch.
+1. Register new backend module to PyTorch.
 2. Rename PrivateUse1 to a custom name for the new backend.
 3. Generate methods and properties related to the new backend.

-Register new backend module to Pytorch
+Register new backend module to PyTorch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some CUDA-related interfaces in PyTorch can be called through the following form: ``torch.cuda.xxx``.
 Therefore, in order to